National Religious Affairs Administration: History

+Under the direction of the UFWD, the RAB was a body with which all religious groups in China had to register in order to obtain their legal status.

 Xiao Xianfa directed the RAB from 1961 to 1965.
-The RAB was criticised during the Cultural Revolution.
+The RAB was criticized during the Cultural Revolution.
 It was abolished in 1975.

 In April 1979, the RAB was re-established with Xiao back as its director.
 RAB's responsibilities were "to protect the freedom of religious beliefs of Chinese citizens as required by law, safeguard the legitimate rights and interests of religious groups and the venues of their activities, ensure the religious leaders can conduct regular religious activities, and ensure citizens who wish to do so can take part in regular religious activities" and to "prevent and curb illegal, irregular, and illegitimate activities under the guise of religion."

-The State Administration for Religious Affairs (SARA) was established to oversee religious appointments, the selection of clergy, and the interpretation of religious doctrine.
+In 1998, the RAB was re-established as the State Administration for Religious Affairs (SARA).
+SARA was established to oversee religious appointments, the selection of clergy, and the interpretation of religious doctrine.
 State Administration for Religious Affairs was also meant to ensure that the registered religious organizations support and carry out the policy priorities of the CCP.
 For instance, SARA has maintained a "living Buddha database" to track prominent Tibetan Buddhists who are loyal to the CCP.

 Ye Xiaowen directed the SARA from 1995 to 2009.
 During his tenure, he issued the State Religious Affairs Bureau Order No. 5, which furthered state control over reincarnations in Tibetan Buddhism, and attempted to suppress underground Catholics loyal to Rome (which he considered "colonial") and not to the government-sanctioned Chinese Catholic Patriotic Association.
 After Ye was promoted to the Secretary of the CCP Committee at the Central Institute of Socialism, the former Deputy Director Wang Zuo'an was promoted to Director.
-In 2018, that NRAA was merged into the UFWD as part of the "deepening the reform of the Party and state institutions".
+In 2018, that NRAA was merged into the UFWD as part of a series of institutional reforms.